MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/20-generative-ai-travel-demo.md

 1. Review the response, which should provide a numbered list of sights to see in Paris.

-1. Before you go, notice that you can scroll back up to see your chat history.
-You can also use the plus sign **+** next to the chat window to start a *new* chat, or upload images to add gounding sources to your prompts.

-1. When you are done, close the browser window.
+1. When you are done, you can close the browser window.